 In 2005, the Bowen Island community engaged the Islands Trust Conservancy to apply to protect the fen as a nature reserve through the province's Sponsored Crown Grant program.
 After more than a decade of lobbying, the community got its wish - Fairy Fen was permanently protected in 2010 as the Islands Trust Conservancy's 20th nature reserve.

 The 18-hectare Fairy Fen Nature Reserve sits inside a larger block of Crown land on the island's southwest end.
 The former logging roads that criss-cross through the Crown land provide access to some parts of the nature reserve.
-Although these roads are commonly used by off-road bike, ATV and 4x4 enthusiasts, the Islands Trust Fund and Bowen Island Conservancy ask those using mountain bikes and motorized vehicles respect the sensitive nature of the fen and the headwaters of Huszar Creek that this reserve protects.
+Although these roads are commonly used by off-road bike, ATV and 4x4 enthusiasts, the Islands Trust Conservancy and Bowen Island Conservancy ask those using mountain bikes and motorized vehicles respect the sensitive nature of the fen and the headwaters of Huszar Creek that this reserve protects.
 Please adhere to signs posted around the boundary of the nature reserve and refrain from using any wheeled vehicles inside the protected area.

 Hikers can access the nature reserve using the same former logging roads.
 Please view the fen from the outskirts of the clearing.
 Remember, because of the sensitive nature of the peat and the unique plants it supports, footsteps in the fen can last years and degrade the health of this unique place.
 Fairy Fen was protected because it is one of the most undisturbed and pristine fens in B.C.
 Please help us keep it that way.